-- 1. Place a CAD Point | at a reference point along the perimeter of the property, such as at a corner.
-Or use the starting point for your plot plan polyline, (0,0), as a reference. - 2.
-Select CAD> Points> Input Point to open the New CAD Point dialog. - 3.
-If you are using (0,0) as your reference point, select Absolute Location and specify the distance that the building should be from this point in the X Position and Y Position fields. - 4.
-If you have placed a CAD Point at a different location, select Relative to Current Point and specify the desired distance from that point.
-Unless you want to specify the location in distance and bearing, Polar (CCW from horz) should remain unchecked. - 5.
+1. Select CAD> Point> Place Point $\boxtimes$ , and then click at a reference point along the perimeter of the building, such as at a corner.

+- 2. Select CAD> Points> Input Point in to open the New CAD Point dialog. - Select Relative to Current Point: - Using the X Position and Y Position fields, specify the distance that a known point on the property line should be from the Current CAD Point on the building perimeter.
+Unless you want to specify the location in distance and bearing, Polar (CCW from horz) should remain unchecked. - Unless you want to specify the location in distance and bearing, Polar (CCW from horz) should remain unchecked. - 3.
 When you click OK, a point is created at the specified location.
-Use this point as a reference to accurately position a wall or corner of the building.
+Use this point as a reference to accurately position the Terrain Perimeter polyline.